abdallahtahboub/todo-app/todo.app/Readme.md

 # To-Dos

-1. find out how to integrate hot reload.
 2. Adding external resources to the fron-end (Icons, IMages ...).
 3. Implement the edit funtion!.
 4. Restructure the projects (API,Data,Business, App, core).